jofmi/agentpy/docs/overview.rst

 ############

 :doc:`reference_environments` are objects in which agents can inhabit a specific position.
+A model can contain zero, one or multiple environments which agents can enter and leave.
 The connection between positions is defined by the environment's topology.
 There are currently three types: